|Values are valid only on day of printing.|

-Follow-up testing when evaluating symptomatic male family members with an abnormal or equivocal result for Btk-protein expression by flow cytometry (BTK/89011 Bruton’s Tyrosine Kinase [Btk], Protein Expression, Flow Cytometry, Blood)
+Follow-up testing when evaluating symptomatic male family members with an abnormal or equivocal result for Btk-protein expression by flow cytometry (BTK / Bruton Tyrosine Kinase [Btk], Protein Expression, Flow Cytometry, Blood)

 Evaluating for the presence of BTK mutations in female relatives (of male XLA patients) who do not demonstrate carrier phenotype by Btk flow cytometry

-Because genotype-phenotype correlation is important for the diagnosis of XLA, the preferred test for confirming a diagnosis of XLA in males and identifying carrier females is BTKFP/89742 Bruton’s Tyrosine Kinase (BTK) Genotype and Protein Analysis, Full Gene Sequence and Flow Cytometry
+Because genotype-phenotype correlation is important for the diagnosis of XLA, the preferred test for confirming a diagnosis of XLA in males and identifying carrier females is BTKFP / Bruton Tyrosine Kinase (BTK) Genotype and Protein Analysis, Full Gene Sequence and Flow Cytometry

 BTK, the only gene associated with XLA, maps to the X chromosome at Xq21.3-Xq22 and consists of 19 exons spanning 37.5 kb genomic DNA.(4) BTK encodes a nonreceptor tyrosine kinase of the Btk/Tec family.
 The Btk protein consists of 5 structural domains (PH, TH, SH3, SH2, and TK).
 Mutations causing XLA have been found in all domains of the BTK gene, as well as noncoding regions of the gene.
 Missense mutations account for 40% of all mutations, while nonsense mutations account for 17%, deletions 20%, insertions 7%, and splice-site mutations 16%.
 Over 600 unique mutations in BTK have been detected by full gene sequencing and are listed in BTKbase, a database for BTK mutations (http://bioinf.uta.fi/BTKbase).(5) Genotype-phenotype correlations have not been completely defined for BTK, but it is clear that nonsense mutations are overrepresented 4-fold compared with substitutions, which indicates that the latter may be tolerated without causing a phenotype.
 The type and location of the mutation in the gene clearly affects the severity of the clinical phenotype.
 Some mutations manifest within the first 2 years of life, enabling an early diagnosis.
 Others present with milder phenotypes, resulting in diagnosis later in childhood or in adulthood.(5) Delayed diagnoses can be partly explained by the variable severity of XLA, even within families in which the same mutation is present.
-While the disease is considered fully penetrant, the clinical phenotype can vary considerably depending on the nature of the specific BTK mutation.(5) Lyonization of this gene is not typical and only 1 case has been reported so far.
-Therefore, females with clinical features that are identical to XLA should be evaluated for autosomal recessive agammaglobulinemia when deemed clinically appropriate.(6)
+While the disease is considered fully penetrant, the clinical phenotype can vary considerably depending on the nature of the specific BTK mutation.(5) Lyonization of this gene is not typical and only 1 case of XLA in a female has been reported so far due to skewed lyonization in a carrier female.
+Therefore, females with clinical features that are identical to XLA should be evaluated for autosomal recessive agammaglobulinemia when deemed clinically appropriate(6) and for XLA, if a male parent is affected with the disease.

 A diagnosis of XLA should be suspected in males with 1) early-onset bacterial infections, 2) marked reduction in all classes of serum immunoglobulins, and 3) absent B cells (CD19+ cells).
 The decrease in numbers of peripheral B cells is a key feature, though this also can be seen in a small subset of patients with common variable immunodeficiency (CVID).
 As well, some BTK mutations can preserve small numbers of circulating B cells and, therefore, all 3 of the criteria mentioned above need to be evaluated.

-The preferred approach for confirming a diagnosis of XLA in males and identifying carrier females requires testing for Btk protein expression on B cells by flow cytometry and genetic testing for a BTK mutation.
-Patients can be screened for the presence of Btk protein by flow cytometry (BTK/89011 Bruton's Tyrosine Kinase [Btk], Protein Expression, Flow Cytometry, Blood); however, normal results by flow cytometry do not rule out the presence of a BTK mutation with normal protein expression but aberrant protein function.
-The diagnosis is confirmed only in those individuals with appropriate clinical history who have a mutation identified in BTK by gene sequencing or who have male family members with hypogammaglobulinemia with absent or low B cells.
+The preferred approach for confirming a diagnosis of XLA in males and identifying carrier females requires testing for the Btk protein expression on B cells by flow cytometry and genetic testing for a BTK mutation.
+Patients can be screened for the presence of Btk protein by flow cytometry (BTK / Bruton Tyrosine Kinase [Btk], Protein Expression, Flow Cytometry, Blood); however, normal results by flow cytometry do not rule out the presence of a BTK mutation with normal protein expression but aberrant protein function.
+The diagnosis is confirmed only in those individuals with appropriate clinical history who have a mutation identified within BTK by gene sequencing or who have male family members with hypogammaglobulinemia with absent or low B cells.

 An interpretive report will be provided.